Nv7-GitHub/bpp/docs/lib.md

 ```
 Note that the signature for `ARRAY` has `VARIADIC`.
 When a signature is 2 values long, and has `VARIADIC` as the second value, a function will accept any number of values with the type of the first value. `ARRAY`s can store any type, so the first value in this case is `ANY`.

+You can check out the Go Reference for more information on each type of statement.

 ## Membuild
 Info on how to use `membuild` coming soon!